paleo-data/paleo-data.github.io/collections/_data-ecosystem/usgs-geolex.md

 **TIP**
 This resource can be used to verify a lithostratigraphic unit (e.g., the age of the unit, spelling, geographic extent, etc).
 It also links to publications about the unit which can be helpful for various verification tasks.

-## Coverage
+## Coverage and gaps

 Lithostratigraphy of the United States.

-### Known gaps in coverage

 Anecdotally, some lithostratigraphic units do not have the most up to date geologic ages associated.

 ## Data reuse